MirkoLedda/git-summary/README.md

 ### MacOS
 * `brew install coreutils`

-### in Container on Google Cloud Platform - Container Optimised OS (alpine based containers)
+### Alpine based containers on Google Cloud Platform (Chromium OS)
-xargs in Chromium OS does not support -L option, findutils puts an xargs with support for -L
 * `apk add gawk findutils`

+> xargs in Chromium OS does not support -L option, findutils puts an xargs with support for -L

-## Installation
+## Installation (on Linux-based machines)

-### Via aliasing
+### Via aliasing - Preferred method
-Clone this repo and alias the script.
-To do so, add the following line to `~\.bashrc`:
+Clone this repo somewhere and alias the script by adding this line to `~\.bashrc` (modify `$PATH` to point to the location of the cloned repo on your machine):

 ```
 alias git-summary='<PATH>/git-summary/git-summary'
 ```

-> `<PATH>` is the path to the cloned repo.
-Don't worry, if you ever forget where you cloned this repo, you will be able to easily find it with `git-summary` :wink:

 ### Via executable lookup
 Copy `git-summary` in `/usr/local/bin`.

+> Note that this will prevent direct git updates made to the script.

 ## Usage
 General usage: